Mediatek-Cloud/mcs-resources/content/en/api_references/retrieve_device_firmware_by_version.md

-# Retrieve Device Firmware by version
+# Retrieve Compatible Firmware by Version

 ## Description

-Use **HTTPs GET** to retrieve the compatible firmware for specific firmware for the device from MCS.
+Use **HTTPs GET** to retrieve the compatible firmwares for a specified firmware version.

 ## Request URL